19 Jun 2020 • BLOG - News

 So you’ve decided to create an email newsletter.
 Hooray for you!
 Or maybe someone’s suggested you launch one and you really have no idea what they’re talking about?
 Whether you’re an email newbie or you just want to make sure you’re doing things correctly, we’ve got you covered. 😏

 Right on cue, here’s “The best email newsletter post ever”.

 What is an email newsletter?

-Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list (existing or potential customers that have signed up to receive marketing communications) that’s contains valuable content (guides, blog posts, news, products reviews, personal recommendations, tips, announcements and other resources).
+Basically, an email newsletter is a type of email sent out by companies or individuals to a subscriber list.
+That list should include existing or potential customers that have signed up and given clear consent to receive marketing communications from your brand.
+Email newsletters are sent regularly and contain valuable content, like guides, blog posts, news, products reviews, personal recommendations, tips, announcements, and other resources.

-What are the advantages and the drawbacks of sending an email newsletter?
+What are the pros and cons of email newsletters?

 Creating a newsletter is not just a way to keep your customers informed about your new product or features, but has many other advantages.

 Constant source of traffic

 One of the main reasons for creating a newsletter is that it generates regular website traffic.
 Organic engagement on social media platforms like Facebook is declining dramatically.
 Banner advertising is rarely noticed in the era of ad blockers.
 Written press releases sent by email will often be ignored by journalists and online editors.

 Luckily, this is not true for newsletters.
 Emails that reach someone’s inbox are usually seen, and the likelihood that they will be opened is high, provided that the subject line is appealing and the sender is recognized (so make sure your readers know who you are!).
 If your newsletter is well designed and it contains relevant content, this will enhance your chances of the reader clicking on the calls-to-action for more information.